Resident234/php.net/pages/www.php.net_datetime.formats.php.md

-When you&apos;ve got external inputs that do not strictly follow the formatting and disambiguation rules, you may still be able to use the static method ::createFromFormat() to create a usable DateTime object
+When you&apos;ve got external inputs that do not strictly follow the formatting and disambiguation rules, you may still be able to use the static method ::createFromFormat() to create a usable DateTime object<br><br>

 ```
 <?php